Philly Cheesesteak Egg Rolls are America’s favorite sandwich cocooned in a cheesy, crunchy egg roll!

 - Place finished egg roll on a nonstick surface (parchment paper/nonstick mat) and cover with a damp towel so it doesn’t dry out.
 Repeat process with the remaining rolls.
 Start to heat the oil as you near completion.

 - To fry (recommended for extra crispiness): Heat oil in a stock pot or deep-fat fryer to 350F degrees or medium high heat.
 Fry egg rolls, in batches, 3- 4 at a time until golden brown, turning egg rolls a few times while frying.
 Drain on paper towels.

 - To bake: Lightly spray a baking rack and place it onto a baking sheet.
 Line egg rolls on baking rack and lightly spray with cooking spray.
 Bake for 10-15 minutes or until golden at 425F degrees.

-- Serve with your favorite cheese sauce, chili sauce or barbecue sauce with hot sauce to taste.
+- Serve with your favorite cheese sauce such as queso blanco.